VOICES OF YOUTH Battle Creek

 • You will be asked to sign a Letter of Agreement that outlines the expectations as mentioned above.

 This is an opportunity to learn, grow, and build your high school experience resume!
 To register click here

 Issue Media Group (IMG) is the parent company of Southwest Michigan's Second Wave.
 IMG publishes weekly online magazines leveraging the power of solutions-based and narrative journalism.
 Our publications aim to connect readers to their city’s most visionary and active people, businesses, and organizations.
 We work with like-minded stakeholders who have shared values and missions through an underwriting model of publishing.

 Our journalists engage the community through regular editorial advisories, events, and conversations to build trusted relationships with leaders and residents that shape the community’s unique stories.
 The company was incorporated in Detroit in 2005.

-This program is underwritten by the Battle Creek Foundation, Kellogg Community Foundation, and the BINDA Foundation.
+The Battle Creek Foundation, W.K.
+Kellogg Community Foundation, and the BINDA Foundation underwrite this program.